 Perspectives in health and social care

 Health and social care is an important and complex topic that is seldom out of the news.
-Studying this module will help you get to grips with three important areas which affect us all in our adult lives - health and wellbeing, mental health and ageing and later life.
+Studying this module will help you get to grips with three important areas which affect us all in our adult lives—health and wellbeing, mental health and ageing and later life.
 You’ll be introduced to some of the key concepts, theories and debates and explore a rich mixture of real-life case studies, audio-visual material and academic texts, all developed by experts drawing on cutting-edge research.
-An equally important focus of K118 is on developing your study and employment-related skills, allowing you to enhance your understanding of professional and service user-focussed practice in health and social care.
+An equally important focus of K118 is on developing your study and employment-related skills, allowing you to enhance your understanding of professional and service user-focused practice in health and social care.

 What you will study